january3/vtree2/README.md

 The tree can be used to produce per-node summaries of any data.
 For example, if you have an additional variable for your cases, you can add summary of the values as labels to the nodes.
+We select here only one node (1st Class), just to zoom in on that part of the graph.

 ``` r
 vt <- vtree(tdf, Class, Sex, Survived)